7sDream/tui-markup/README.md

 The source markup text of this article can be found in [examples/help.txt].

+Besides the language syntax and parser, this crate defined a standard compilation process for you to add this language support for your host application easily.

+We provide some builtin implementation for popular crates, See [Builtin generators][doc-builtin-gens].

+The example screenshot is using the `tui` generator, print in Windows Terminal.

 ## Syntax

 Only one syntax `<tag content>` to add style to content.